 The Peep Progression Pathway was piloted in Scotland from January until June 2015.
-We now have ten delivery centres set up, and successfully delivering the Peep Progression Pathway with parents and carers in a variety of settings.
+We now have ten delivery centres set up, and successfully delivering the Peep Progression Pathway with learners in a variety of settings.

 findings from the peep progression pathway pilot - 2015